masonyoung314/WeightDataExploration/README.md

 # WeightDataExploration
-Exploring the weights of my fiancé and I using R Shiny
+Exploring the weights of my fiancé and I using R Shiny.